ItsKruml/Krumls-epic-GameLauncher-Fork/README.md

 ### Beta 1.5.1

-- Fixed auto-updating to use GitHub api
+- Fixed auto-updating to use GitHub API
 - Improved dark mode
 - Added compatibility mode for updating